alanjsfleming/echook-logfile-viewer/README.md

 ### Use the hosted version

-Simply go to the hosted site at [https://vis.dashowl.co.uk](https://vis.dashowl.co.uk).
+Go to the hosted site at [https://vis.dashowl.co.uk](https://vis.dashowl.co.uk).

 ### Upload a logfile